 interference.

-Service Request means a formal request for a Service made by an Access Seeker.
-Service Requests include New Connection Requests, Transfer Requests, Upgrade/Downgrade Requests, Migration Request, Reconfiguration Requests, and Cancellation Requests.
+Service Order means a formal request for a Service made by an Access Seeker as defined in more detail in the relevant Operations Manual.

-Service Request Acknowledgment means the Service Level for the timely acknowledgment of a Service Request sent by an Access Seeker as required under Schedule 7 (Service Levels) of the Reference Offer.
+Service Order Acknowledgment means the Service Level for the timely acknowledgment of a Service Request sent by an Access Seeker as required under Schedule 7 (Service Levels) of the Reference Offer.

-Service Request Confirmation means the Service Level for the timely acceptance or rejection of a Service Request sent by an Access Seeker as required under Schedule 7 (Service Levels) of the Reference Offer.
+Service Order Confirmation means the Service Level for the timely acceptance or rejection of a Service Request sent by an Access Seeker as required under Schedule 7 (Service Levels) of the Reference Offer.

-Service Request Form means the standard format (including digital format) used by an Access Seeker to request a Service as required under Schedule 7 (Service Levels) of the Reference Offer.
+Service Order Form means the standard format (including digital format) used by an Access Seeker to request a Service as required under Schedule 7 (Service Levels) of the Reference Offer.

-Service Request means a written request by the Access Seeker in the format specified by the Access Provider (subject to change from time to time) for a Service.

-Service Request Acceptance has a meaning set out in Schedule 2 (Notification and Acceptance of Service Request) of the Reference Offer.
+Service Order Acceptance has a meaning set out in Schedule 2 (Notification and Acceptance of Service Request) of the Reference Offer.

+Service Request means a request made by the Access Seeker to: (i) check whether the address is currently served by BNET’s infrastructure and/or (ii) confirm whether BNET can provision the infrastructure to the address on a time and materials basis.

 Shared Facility means a Facility that is shared between Access Seeker(s) and/or the Access Provider.

-Simple Case means a project for the implementation of a New Service which uses the Access Seeker’s existing network features and services, can be activated using the Access Seeker’s existing operational systems and procedures and does not require any consultation with any external supplier and does not require any interaction or negotiation with, and has no impact on, any other Licensed Operator.

 Statement Error means an error in the calculation of a Charge, such as an error in the addition of Charges, the duplication of Charges or charging for Services which were not provided.

-Statement of Requirements means a formal description of a New Service, addressing in detail the technical and functional characteristics and commercial terms relating to its supply as agreed by the parties pursuant to the Main Body Terms of the Reference Offer.
+Statement of Requirements means a formal description of a New Service, to be submitted by the Access Seeker following the initial as well as the detailed discussions between the Access Provider and the Access Seeker, addressing in detail the technical and functional characteristics and commercial terms as well as other terms relating to its supply as agreed by the parties pursuant to the Annex 1 to the Main Body of the Reference Offer.

 Supply Terms means the terms set out in Schedule 9 (Supply Terms) of the Reference Offer.